Ridge Debates

 K:

 I am a philosophy and political science major graduate so please read whatever you would like as far as literature goes; I have probably read it or debated it at some point so seriously don't be afraid.
-Now my openness also leaves you with a burden of really understanding the argument you are reading.
-Please leave the cards and explain the thought process, while I have voted on poorly run K's before those teams never do get high speaker points.
+Please leave the cards in the file and explain the thought process, while I have voted on poorly run K's before those teams never do get high speaker points.
+For aff v K perm is probably your best weapon, answer the theory of power especially if there is an ontology claim, and FW which outright excludes the K is probably weaker than a FW which just says the aff gets to weigh their impacts.

 K Affs:

 Look above for maybe a bit more, but I will always be open to voting and have voted on K affs of all kinds.
 I tend to think the neg has a difficult time winning policy framework against K affs for two reasons; first they debate framework/topicality most every round and will be better versed, and second framework/topicality tends to get turned rather heavily and costs teams rounds.
-With that said I have voted on framework/topicality it just tends to be the only argument the neg goes for in these cases.
+I'll vote on framework/topicality, for negs running it I think the "role of negation" is particular convincing and I need an offensive reason to vote, but defense on each aff standard/impact is just as important.

 Perms: